-Survivors share harrowing story of survival after being shot by deranged suspect during Baton Rouge crime spree
+Survivors share harrowing story after being shot by deranged suspect during Baton Rouge crime spree

 Latest Weather Blog

-Survivors share harrowing story of survival after being shot by deranged suspect during Baton Rouge crime spree
+Survivors share harrowing story after being shot by deranged suspect during Baton Rouge crime spree

 BATON ROUGE - Harrowing accounts of survival are being shared after a family faced a gunman, hellbent on causing chaos earlier this month.